braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 ![][1]

 Edit the **Entry Audience** portion of the Canvas builder so that only test users are eligible for the Canvas.
+You can also enter your own email address as a test user by adding the **Email Address** testing filter.

 In the example below, we've limited the Canvas to allow two test users that have first used the app less than 3 days ago.

 ![][2]

 ## Step 4: Launch your test

 Launch your test Canvas to allow users to start entering.
 Next, complete the user behaviors on your application that would send users through the respective Canvas journey.

 Verify that your test users are receiving the intended messages from your Canvas steps.
 Note that your test users may not receive a message due to reasons not limited to: